tamucc-comp-bio/classroom_repo_2025/assignments/assignment_0_codespaces.md

 You will need to push the changes of your repo for this exercise to submit your assignment.
 Instructions are in the `README.md` in this assignment's repo.

 > [!NOTE]
 > the Software Carpentry Tutorial has changed since last year.
-This is the directory structure you expect if you completed the commands correctly.
+This is the directory structure you expect if you completed the commands correctly (not the one in the repo).
+Unfortunately, I can't change that in you assignment-0 repo, so I'm doing it here.

 ![](assignment_0_answer.png)